yeekian/tp/docs/UserGuide.md

 - **Format**: `delete_student i/MATRIC_NUMBER`
 - **Parameters**:
-    - `MATRIC_NUMBER`: The unique identifier of the student to be deleted.
+  - `MATRIC_NUMBER`: The unique identifier of the student.
+It should start with "A", followed by 7 digits, and end with an uppercase letter (e.g., A1234567X)

 - **Example**:
     - `delete_student i/A1234567X` deletes a student with the matric number of A1234567X.